zynksoftware/Zynk-Workflow/_docs/Key-Concepts-Section/Mappings.md

 [![](http://www.zynk.com/images/v2/mappings_manager.png)](http://www.zynk.com/images/v2/mappings_manager.png)

 ## Creating A New Mapping
-To create a new connection, click the 'New' button on the toolbar.
+To create a new mapping, click the 'New' button on the toolbar.
 You will then see a window like the one below:

 [![](http://www.zynk.com/images/v2/new_mapping.png)](http://www.zynk.com/images/v2/new_mapping.png)